 Ayurvedic home remedies and treatments:

-• Warm coconut oil or sesame oil with camphor and apply on affected area for pain relief, followed by warm compress.
+• Warm coconut oil or sesame oil with camphor and apply on the affected area for pain relief, followed by a warm compress.
 Although the result is slow-paced, it would be effective.

 • Add Epsom salt to warm water and use it for fomentation to relax shoulder muscles.

-• If your condition is caused due to increased blood sugar level, herbs such as ‘Haridra’ and ‘Amalaki’ powder may be helpful in controlling the sugar levels.
+• If your condition is caused due to increased blood sugar levels, herbs such as ‘Haridra’ and ‘Amalaki’ powder may be helpful in controlling the sugar levels.

 Some lifestyle measures to follow:

 • Avoid all vata-aggravating diets and lifestyle practices